 Curry Laksa is listed in Lonely Planet’s Ultimate Eatlist book lists as the second best food experience in the world.
 The soup is made from spices and coconut milk; while the ingredients includes noodles, fried tofu, cockles, long beans, and chicken.
 It’s a complicated dish that’s why it’s so delicious!

-When you order a bowl of curry noodles, you'll normally asked the choice of noodles (egg or rice noodles) and whether you want cockles or not.
-Cockles is a kind of marine molusc; Malaysians like to eat it half-cooked and sometime bloody.
+When you order a bowl of curry noodles, you'll normally asked the choice of noodles i.e mee or mihun (yellow or thin rice noodles) and whether you want cockles or not.
+Cockles is a kind of marine molusc; Malaysians like to eat it half-cooked and sometimes bloody.
 It's an acquired taste; so this is something we won't use in our class.

 We will make the curry paste from scratch using tropical herbs such as lemongrass, galangal, and candlenut.
 Though this is a curry noodle and should be spicy enough, Malaysian still eat it with a side of chilli: Shrimp Sambal Chilli.
 We have a many types of chili sauce in Malaysia, this particular one is made with dried shrimps.

 This noodle goes extremely well with Yong Tau Foo (literally means 'stuffed tofu').
 Fresh vegetables such as chilli peppers, ladies fingers, brinjal, and tofu are stuffed with fish paste and then pan-fried.
 In Malaysian hawker stalls, it's normally served with chee cheong fun (rice noodles) in Sweet Sauce or curry noodles.